Let's See What This Guy Has Done...

 Detailed Data Analysis

-Using Datagrip to connect to the MX database, enter the comments table.
+Using Datagrip to connect to the MX database, we enter the comments table.

 image-20251002121606425

-You can see the detailed information of this mentally challenged child.
+You can see the detailed information of this dim-witted child.

 | Item | Content | |